klaudek123/bank-app/README.md

   - `GET /users`: Retrieve all users.
   - `POST /users`: Register a new user.
   - `GET /users/{idAccount}`: Get user details by account ID.

 - **Accounts**:
   - `POST /accounts`: Create a new account.
+  - `GET /accounts/{idAccount}`: Get account details by account ID.
+  - `POST /accounts/login`: Account authentication to log into the system.

 - **Transfers**:
   - `GET /transfers`: Retrieve all transfers.